Captainkazar/Leap-year/README.md

 # Leap-year

-Insert a year number to check whether it is a leap year or not.
+Insert a year number to check whether it's a leap year or not.